Medical Equipment Disposal Australia: 10 Safe, Legal & Sustainable Steps (2025)

 What Counts as Medical Equipment in Australia?

-- Durable clinical devices — patient monitors, defibrillators, infusion pumps, ventilators.
+• Durable clinical devices — patient monitors, defibrillators, infusion pumps, ventilators and other life-support or continuous monitoring units.

-- Furniture & non-electronic assets — hospital beds, trolleys, IV stands, commodes.
+• Furniture & non-electronic assets — hospital beds, procedure and dental chairs, exam couches, trolleys, IV poles, commodes and mobility equipment.

 Why Proper Disposal & Recycling Matters